spyder-ide/spyder/README.md

 ## Installation

-This section explains how to install the latest stable release of Spyder.
-If you prefer testing the development version, please use the `bootstrap` script (see the [appropriate section](#running-from-source) ).

-For a more detail guide to installing Spyder, please refer to our [installation instructions](http://pythonhosted.org/spyder/installation.html).
+For a detailed guide to installing Spyder, please refer to our [installation instructions](http://pythonhosted.org/spyder/installation.html).

-### The Easy/Recommended Way: Anaconda

 The easiest way to install Spyder on any of our supported platforms is to download it as part of the [Anaconda](https://www.anaconda.com/download/)